U.N. sounds environment alarm ahead of Rio summit

 Some of the successful goals included those to prevent ozone depletion and to provide access to clean water.
 But UNEP detected little or no progress on 24 goals, including on climate change, depleting fish stocks and expanding desertification.

-Governments should focus on the key drivers behind climate change: population growth and urbanisation, fossil fuel-based energy consumption and globalisation, it said.
+Governments should focus on the key drivers behind climate change: population growth and urbanization, fossil fuel-based energy consumption and globalization, it said.

 The annual economic damage from climate change is estimated at 1-2 percent of world GDP by 2100, if temperatures increase by 2.5 degrees Celsius, UNEP says.